An Information-theoretic Approach to Machine-oriented Music Summarization: Introduction

 \section{Introduction}

-Music summarization is a task deemed important by the \MIR~community and it has been studied for several years.
-We can categorize music summarization into two types, defined by the purpose they are intended to address: human- and machine-oriented.
-Since their focus is different, naturally, the corresponding requirements also differ.
-Human-oriented summarization needs to take into account that humans will directly consume the summary of the original creative artifact \cite{Chai2006,Cooper2002,Peeters2002,Peeters2003,Chu2000,Cooper2003,Glaczynski2011,Bartsch2005}.
-Thus, perceptually relevant requirements are at play, such as clarity and coherence, so that people can enjoy listening to the summary in the same way they enjoy listening to the whole song.
-Generic machine-oriented summarization algorithms, however, are agnostic to the fact that they are dealing with creative artifacts, that is, their purpose is to output a shorter version of the input song whose content is optimal, e.g., in terms of relevance and diversity.
-Some of such media-agnostic summarizers have been originally developed for and applied to text and speech \cite{Carbonell1998,Erkan2004,Mihalcea2004,Landauer1997,Zhu2007,Ribeiro2011}, and usually have no explicit criteria for taking clarity or coherence into account.
-Therefore, when applying them to music, undesirable effects (from a human consumption point of view) may be observed in the resulting summaries, e.g., harsh discontinuities or irregularities in beat synchronization.
-Even though the summaries produced by these algorithms are not adequate for human consumption, they have been proven to be successful for further automatic (and optimized) music processing, namely, for genre classification tasks \cite{Raposo2015,Raposo2016}.
+Music summarization is an important task in \ac{MIR} which can be categorized into two types: human- and machine-oriented.
+Human-oriented summarization needs to take into account that humans will consume the summary of the creative artifact \citep{Bartsch2005,Cooper2002,Cooper2003,Chai2006,Chu2000,Glaczynski2011,Peeters2002,Peeters2003}.
+Thus, perceptually relevant requirements are at play, such as clarity and coherence, so that people can enjoy listening to the audio summaries.
+Machine-oriented summarization, however, is agnostic to the fact that it deals with creative artifacts, that is, its purpose is to output a shorter version of the song whose content is optimal, e.g., in terms of relevance and diversity.
+Generic media-agnostic summarizers have been originally developed for text and transcribed speech \citep{Carbonell1998,Erkan2004,Landauer1997,Mihalcea2004,Ribeiro2011,Zhu2007} and were also applied to video through subtitles and scripts \citep{Aparicio2016}.
+These methods have no explicit criteria for taking clarity or coherence into account, yielding undesirable effects in the music summaries (for human consumption), e.g., harsh discontinuities or lack of beat synchronization.
+However, these summaries are useful for automatic (and optimized) music processing, namely, for genre classification tasks \citep{Raposo2015,Raposo2016}.